 - When we discuss “media” we know that we’re referring to all media, including journalists, bloggers and the brands with owned media channels that deliver valuable content to audiences.

 - PR professionals won’t have to ask: What makes a viral campaign?
 How do we connect more strategically through social media?
 What are great examples of PR 2.0?
 How do you measure ROI through social media?
 Instead, we will be teaching and influencing others to answer these questions.
 We will make the difference when it comes to our own brands, because we are the greatest case study reflecting change!

-Of course, all of these predictions may not happen in 2012.
+Of course, all of these predictions may not happen in the New Year.
 But, certainly by 2015, we should be tackling this list of accomplishments.
 As an industry, PR has made great strides and continues to capture the attention of executives as a valuable part of a company’s communications program.
 It’s time to pick up the pace, embrace new practices and put any “fears” of change aside.
 As we collaborate in our own social communities, and share and innovate together, we are providing our own answers every day.
 Let’s continue to forge ahead to set a great example and to secure the successful future of PR.